Sylhet Titans: 2024

 The Sylhet Strikers kicked off their 2024 campaign with a match against Chattogram Challengers on 19 January but were defeated by 7 wickets in their opening game.
 Throughout BPL 24, the Strikers played 10 matches, winning 3 and losing 7.

 Overseas players included Kennar Lewis, Samit Patel, Harry Tector, Benny Howell, and Ryan Burl.

 2025

 The 2025 season proved to be underwhelming for the Sylhet franchise.
 They made an early exit from the tournament, finishing at the bottom of the table.
 The Strikers were able to recruit local talents like Jaker Ali, Rony Talukder, and Zakir Hasan, and retained Tanzim Hasan Sakib before the draft.
 Ariful Haque was appointed the team's captain.

 Notable foreign signings included Rahkeem Cornwall, George Munsey, Paul Stirling, Reece Topley, and Aaron Jones.

+2026

+In BPL 2026, the Sylhet franchise is playing under a new identity as the Sylhet Titans rather than “Sylhet Strikers,” reflecting changes made ahead of the season.
+They are competing in the 12th edition of the Bangladesh Premier League, which runs from December 26, 2025, to January 23, 2026, with six teams participating.
+The Titans’ squad combines local stars like Mehidy Hasan Miraz with notable international players such as Moeen Ali, Mohammad Amir, and Azmatullah Omarzai, creating a balanced and competitive lineup.
+Their campaign has seen a mix of results in the league stage, including wins over teams like Dhaka Capitals and losses in other fixtures, positioning them in contention for a playoff spot.
+Overall, Sylhet Titans have shown competitive performances with this revamped squad, aiming to progress deep into the BPL 2026 playoffs.

 Squad

 The squad of Sylhet Titans for 2025-26 season is: